yuzutech/kroki-go/README.md

 ### Write to a file

-use the `WriteToFile` function to write a result to a file:
+Use the `WriteToFile` function to write a result to a file:

 ```golang
 err = client.WriteToFile("./result.svg", result)